What these UK Eurovision acts know now

 Favourite memory?

-I have 3, performing my song Even If to millions, working with the legend Terry Wogan, and getting the thumbs up from Jean Paul Gaultier.
+I have three, performing my song Even If to millions, working with the legend Terry Wogan, and getting the thumbs up from Jean Paul Gaultier.

 Who took the competition most seriously?

-I can't remember specific countries but I do remember (I think Azerbaijan) when we had all the entertainers at an event, they had about 30 paparazzis chasing them, then I heard the paps were paid as a PR stunt.
+I can't remember specific countries but I do remember (I think Azerbaijan) when we had all the entertainers at an event, they had about 30 paparazzi chasing them, then I heard the paps were paid as a PR stunt.

 Advice for SuRie?